Avia B-71 - Mutual Assistance

 Overview:

 In 1935 Czechoslovakia and the Soviet Union signed a mutual assistance pact.
 Included with the treaty was military cooperation, one of which was technology transfer.
-In 1936 the Soviets acquired licenses for production of Czechoslovak artillery, and in turn Czechoslovaks acquired the new Tupolev SB bomber, which was the fastest bomber in the world and had proved effective during the Spanish Civil War.
+In 1936 the Soviets acquired licenses for production of Czechoslovak artillery, and in turn the Czechoslovaks acquired the new Tupolev SB bomber, which was the fastest bomber in the world at the time and had proved effective during the Spanish Civil War.
 The Soviet Union delivered 61 SB bombers to Czechoslovakia and provided a license for local production.

 Specifications: